tuo/tuo.github.io/_posts/2023-08-03-quit-coffee-en.md

 > It's like a finger pointing away to the moon.
 Don't concentrate on the finger or you will miss all that heavenly glory.

-Perfectionism is a fragile thing in the face of the force of uncertainty.
+Perfectionism is a fragile and ephemeral thing in the face of the force of uncertainty.
+In Taoism, the concepts of perfect and imperfect do not exist in isolation; much like yin  yang, they are indivisible.
+One cannot selectively choose perfection and expect it to remain in a perpetual flawless state.
+It is futile to become attached and cling to it.

 ## Feel and Being